fujitake/vantiq-related/vantiq-platform-operations/docs/eng/org_user_management.md

 Application NS  | NS Admin  | - Operate Application <br /> - Manage End Users | **Yes** | No | No
 Application NS  | User  | - Use Application | No | No | No

 - (1) Can invite System Admin newly.
-Also, can invite Organization Admin newly when creating Organization.
+Also, can invite Organization Admin newly when creating an Organization.
 - (2) Only Organization Root NS can be created.
 - (3) Can be created but not recommended.